Mechanical dynamics around higher-order exceptional point in magno-optomechanics: Exceptional dynamics around EP2

 which clearly reveals that $q_1$ and $q_2$ (see the inset) have the same dynamical behavior near dissipative EP2, as shown in Fig.~\ref{fig3}(a).
 Specifically, both $q_1$ and $q_2$ dissipatively oscillate and exponentially decrease.

 When $\Gamma_1=-\Gamma_2$, i.e., $\Gamma_+=0$, the mechanical system is PT symmetry, leading the exponential factor in Eq.~(\ref{eq10}) to vanish.
 Therefore, the dynamical behavior of the two mechanical modes are distinct near PT symmetric EP2, as shown in Figs.~\ref{fig3}(b-d).
 In the PT-broken phase [see Fig.~\ref{fig3}(b)], two mechanical modes are initially stationary.
-As time goes, two mechanical modes begin to oscillate and increase exponentially.
-Morever, $q_2$ increases faster than $q_1$.
+As time goes, two mechanical modes begin to oscillate and increase exponentially. {This is because the term $\Omega$ in Eq.~(\ref{eq8}) is imaginary in the PT-broken phase, thus the function $\exp(-i\Omega t)$ becomes an exponetial function, that is, the cosine and sine functions related to $\Omega$ in Eq.~(\ref{eq10}) actually are hyperbolic time functions, leading to an exponentially oscillation.
+Physically, the imaginary $\Omega$ indicates that the system with the eigenvalue $\lambda_+$ is gainful.
+Thus, the energy is continuously injected from the environment into the system, leading to instability and causing exponential oscillation.} Morever, $q_2$ increases faster than $q_1$.
 In the PT phase [see Fig.~\ref{fig3}(c)], $q_1$ and $q_2$ initially oscillate with tiny but the equal amplitudes and increase linearly with the time.
-In the PT-unbroken phase [see Fig.~\ref{fig3}(d)], $q_1$ and $q_2$ oscillate periodically, forming beat frequency patterns.
-These significant differences in the dynamical behaviors of the two mechanical modes can be used to probe the phase transition from the PT-broken phase to the PT-unbroken phase, or vice versa.
+In the PT-unbroken phase [see Fig.~\ref{fig3}(d)], $q_1$ and $q_2$ oscillate periodically, forming beat frequency patterns. {This is due to the fact that the term $\Omega$ in Eq.~(\ref{eq8}) is real, so the function $\exp(-i\Omega t)$ is a cosine or sine function of $\Omega t$, leading to periodical oscillation, which can also be obtained from Eq.~(\ref{eq10}).
+Physically, the real part of the eigenvalue can only give rise to a phase during the time evolution.} These significant differences in the dynamical behaviors of the two mechanical modes can be used to probe the phase transition from the PT-broken phase to the PT-unbroken phase, or vice versa.